User Experience Research is Essential for IoT

 The user experience is all about usability.
 The overall usability of the device or app should be up to the mark.
 It should be ensured that the device or app is suitable and usable right from the installation to the maintenance and the results stage.
 It should be kept in mind that while usability should be high, it should also ensure that the product uses less effort and time that the device it is replacing.
 For instance, voice recognition has replaced touch recognition in many places due to lessened efforts.

 Image Credit: uxmag.com

 • Close Alignment and Suitability to Human Psychology

 The most important thing is that UX is about users.
-It should keep in mind user psychology, user behaviour, user needs and user efforts.
-Users must have faith in the device and be assured that the device will minimise their efforts, increase their returns and save their time.
-Users place their trust and faith into the product they choose to use and that is very important.
+It should keep in mind user psychology, user behavior, user needs, and user efforts.
+Users must have faith in the device and be assured that the device will minimize their efforts, increase their returns and save time.
+Users place their trust and faith in the product they choose to use and that is very important.